PhD Researcher in Computational Mathematics

 Job summary

 This position offers a 3-year PhD opportunity focused on analyzing the impact of data errors in iterative solvers for inverse problems, such as computed tomography and image deblurring.
-The research is part of a project aimed at understanding data error propagation in computational uncertainty quantification.
+The research is part of a project funded by the Independent Research Fund Denmark, and involves collaboration with postdoctoral researchers in the field of Scientific Computing.

 Qualifications

-• A two-year master's degree (120 ECTS points) or equivalent in applied and/or computational mathematics.
+• A two-year master's degree (120 ECTS points) or equivalent in applied and/or computational mathematics is required.

 Responsibilities

-• Analyze the influence of data errors in iterative regularization methods like CGLS and GMRES.
+• Analyze data error propagation in iterative regularization methods like CGLS and GMRES.

-• Utilize and enhance the software CUQIpy, testing results on data from dental scanners and fusion tomography.
+• Utilize and enhance the CUQIpy software, testing results on data from dental scanners and tokamak fusion tomography.

 • Complete 30 ECTS of coursework on relevant topics.

-• Teach and supervise students at various academic levels.
+• Teach and supervise students in various courses and projects.

 Skills

-• Strong analytical skills in applied and computational mathematics.
+• Strong analytical and computational skills in mathematics.

-• Experience with iterative solvers and uncertainty quantification.
+• Experience with iterative solvers and uncertainty quantification is advantageous.

 Education

-• A master's degree in applied and/or computational mathematics is required.
+• A master's degree in applied and/or computational mathematics is mandatory.

 Tools

-• Familiarity with software development tools, particularly CUQIpy, and programming languages relevant to computational mathematics.
+• Familiarity with software development and computational tools relevant to the field is beneficial.

 Full Access